On the Duality Between Sharpness-Aware Minimization and Adversarial Training: Introduction

 To summarize, our main contributions in this paper are: \begin{enumerate} \item We uncover an intriguing property of SAM that it can notably enhance adversarial robustness while maintaining natural performance compared to standard training, which is an unexpected benefit.

-\item We provide both empirical and theoretical explanations to interpret how SAM can enhance adversarial robustness by showing that both input and weight perturbation can encourage the model to learn robust features.
+\item We provide empirical and theoretical insights to understand how SAM can enhance adversarial robustness by showing that both input and weight perturbation can encourage the model to learn robust features.

-\item We conduct comprehensive experiments on different tasks, data modalities, and model architectures on benchmark datasets to show the effectiveness of SAM in terms of enhancing robustness without sacrificing natural performance.
-We also suggest that SAM can be considered a lightweight substitute for AT under certain requirements.
+\item We conduct extensive experiments to show the effectiveness of SAM in terms of enhancing robustness without sacrificing natural performance.
+We also suggest that SAM can be considered a lightweight substitute for AT when accuracy comes at a higher priority.

 \end{enumerate}